 Extract call data from plugins

-The call view controller provides interfaces for actions such as ending a call, muting or unmuting , or offers local and remote video views on a user's screen.
+The call activity provides events for users such as ending a call, muting or unmuting the microphone, or offers local and remote video views on a user’s screen.

 Use message bubble to call

 Calls integration to Chat can provide a seamless user experience by allowing users to initiate a new call directly from a channel by tapping the messages that contain call information.